nikolaystrikhar/gutenberg-forms/readme.txt

 - Tweak: Form templates, they all have to be updated, so hiding for now to avoid confusions
 - Tweak: Remove Extendify
 - Version: Minimum PHP version is 7.4
-- Deprecate: Extensions other than ReCaptcha are no longer supported, too many complaints about them, they have to be tested and reworked
+- Deprecate: Extensions (other than ReCaptcha) are no longer suggested, they have to be reworked

 = [2.2.8.3] 5 Jan 2023 =